Algorithms that "Don't See Color": Comparing Biases in Lookalike and Special Ad Audiences: Methodology

-We now describe the methodology we use to study Lookalike and Special Ad Audiences.
-Recall that our goal is to measure whether Special Ad Audiences produce significantly less biased audiences than Lookalike Audiences.
-We therefore need to be able to generate source audiences with controlled and known skew, from which we can create a Lookalike and a Special Ad audience.
-To do so, we re-use an approach from prior work~\cite{ali-2019-discrimination}, relying on voter records from New York and North Carolina.
-These records are available to the public, and include voters' gender, age, location (address), and (only in North Carolina) race.
+\para{Creating audiences} Recall that our goal is to measure whether Special Ad Audiences produce significantly less biased audiences than Lookalike Audiences.
+We therefore need to generate source audiences with controlled and known bias, from which we can create a Lookalike and a Special Ad audience.
+We replicate the approach from prior work~\cite{ali-2019-discrimination}, relying on publicly available voter records from New York and North Carolina.
+These records include registered voters' gender, age, location (address), and (only in North Carolina) race.

 Thus, for each demographic feature we wish to study, we first create a Custom audience based on the voter records (which we treat as ground truth).
 For example, when studying gender, we select a subset of the voters who are listed as female and use that list to create a Custom audience.
-We use each biased Custom audience to create both a Lookalike audience and a Special Ad audience.
-For both types, we select users in the U.S. and choose the smallest size option (1\% of the population).
+We use each biased Custom audience to create both a Lookalike audience and a Special Ad audience, selecting users in the U.S. and choosing the smallest size option (1\% of the population).

-For some of our experiments, to measure the makeup of a target audience, we run actual ads and record how they are delivered.
-For these experiments, we need to provide an {\em ad creative} (consisting of the ad text, headline, image, and destination URL).
-Unless otherwise noted, we create a generic ad for Google Web Search, which has basic text (``Search the web for information'') and a link to Google Search.
-We found that Facebook does not verify that an ad that is self-reported by an advertiser as a housing, credit, or employment ad is, in fact, such an ad.
-Thus, we are able to run the same, generic ad creative using both Lookalike and Special Ad audiences.
+\para{Data collection} Once the ads are running we use Facebook's Ad Manager tool to collect information about demographics of the audiences that Facebook shows our ads to, broken down by age group, gender, and the intersections of these two characteristics.

+\para{Calculating and comparing gender skew} The Ad Manager tool reports gender of each user as either female, male, or unknown.
+The unknown gender might refer to users who choose to self-report their gender as falling outside of the binary, or those who did not provide their gender.
+We note that in all experiments there is no more than 1\% of such users, and report the observed gender bias as the fraction of men $\hat{p}$ in the reached audience.
+We also calculate the upper and lower 99\% confidence intervals ($U.L$ and $L.L$, respectively) around this fraction $\hat{p}$ using the method presented by Agresti and Coull~\cite{agresti-1998-approximate}: